Virginia is for lovers, but lawmakers are saying it may not be for sweepstakes casino players.

 Within the text of HB161, Virginia defines sweepstakes as “a promotional, advertising, or marketing event, contest, or game, whether played online or in person, in which a prize or prize equivalent is awarded, either directly or indirectly through means such as a dual currency system of payment, as determined by the Board, that allows a participant to exchange the currency for a prize or prize equivalent.”

 Many of these sweeps bills have targeted the use of dual currency.
-Virginia’s bill seems no different, which means we’ll likely hear news of cease-and-desist letters flying out of the state’s Attorney General’s office.
+Virginia’s bill seems no different.

 Virginia becomes the 5th state to propose a ban on sweepstakes casinos in the 2026 legislative session, joining Maine, Indiana, Florida and Mississippi.
 Virginia's proposed sweeps ban is part of the iGaming bill introduced earlier this week.
 HB 161: https://t.co/SsJ5rUHZs1 pic.twitter.com/QtxWrtkgC9